cue-lang/proposal/designs/language/4032-ignoreclosed.md

 Note that `#Mammal...` accepts any CUE value conforming to the `#Mammal` schema, including values that may not explicitly extend `#Mammal` but have the required fields.

+Allowing this now prevents having to enumerate all types, especially when trying to represent an open-ended set.

 ### Implementation Simplifications